 In order to make it worth it for yourself, here are my tips:

-- finally, schedule ONE BIG SHOP.
+- Finally, schedule ONE BIG SHOP.
 Yes, coupon-fearers, it’s time for you to be the annoying person with all the coupons at the grocery store.
 Choose the products you already buy (butter, milk, yogurt, bread) and sprinkle in some special treats (coffee, chocolate, tea, organic ice cream) and get it out of the way!

-If you do these 3 things only, you will definitely get your money’s worth from the Chinook Book.
+If you do these three things only, you will definitely get your money’s worth from the Chinook Book.
 I like to record my savings in the front cover (like a huge nerd) and see if/when I break even before deciding to do it again the following year.
 If you have stamina and memory to continue your way through the book, more power to you!

 Thanks for the great write up Heather!
 We are so glad to have you as a reader and coupon user.
 We couldn’t have said it better ourselves!!